Bytez-com/docs/javascript/readme.md

 console.log(instances);
 ```

-## How to request a hugginface model not yet on Bytez
+## Request a Huggingface model not yet on Bytez

 To request a model that exists on Huggingface, but does not yet on bytez, you can do the following: